gramineproject/graphene/Examples/openvino_benchmark/README.md

 This directory contains a Makefile and a template manifest for the most recent version of OpenVINO toolkit (as of this writing, version 2021.4).
 We use the ``Benchmark C++ Tool`` (benchmark_app) from the OpenVINO distribution as a concrete application running under Graphene-SGX to estimate deep learning inference performance.
 We test only the CPU backend (i.e., no GPU or FPGA).
-This was tested on a machine with Ubuntu 18.04 and Python 3.6.

 Note: the models require ~3GB of disk space.